[the author gazing at Île Ste.-Croix from the Maine shore, 30 July 2014]

 publishes his long-awaited Dictionnaire Généalogique Familles

-Acadiennes (DGFA)-2, which takes Acadian marriages and the
+Acadiennes (DGFA)-2, which takes Acadian marriages, and the

 resulting families, from the

 1710s into the 1780s.
-Books Five, Nine, and
+Books Nine and

 Twelve of the Synthesis, historical in nature, and Book Eleven, another